- COMMODITY OIL

 BONELESS, SKINLESS BREASTS & CHICKEN TENDERLOINS

 The select/small boneless breast market was flat this week.
 This market continues to be well-supported by the YTD headcount deficit in the small bird category.
 We can expect the select/small market to trend flat to upward in the near term.
 The jumbo boneless breast market was down this week, as further processors have fulfilled their inventory targets, and jumbo boneless breast supply has increased.
 We can expect this market to trend flat to downward in the near term.
-The medium boneless breast market was down this week; we can expect this market to trend flat to downward in the near term, following the same direction as the jumbo product.
+The medium boneless breast market was down this week, and we can expect this market to trend flat to downward in the near term, following the same direction as the jumbo product.
+As the Labor Day holiday draws closer, the chance of market increases will strengthen.

-The select/small tenderloin market was slightly down this week.
+The select/small tenderloin market was flat this week.
 This market is receiving a mixed call from further processors, as their value added frozen inventories are being fulfilled.
-The continued overall lack of small bird supply will help keep this market stable to tight.
-We can expect this market to trend flat to upward in the near term.
+We can expect this market to trend flat to downward in the near term.
 The jumbo tenderloin market was down this week, due to decreased demand from further processors.
-We can expect this market to trend flat to downward in the near term.
+We can expect this market to trend flat to downward in the near term also.
+As with boneless breast, there is a chance that as the Labor Day holiday approaches, we could see market increases in the tenderloin category.

-The small wing market was slightly down this week, as demand has not developed yet.
-We should expect this market to trend flat to upward in the near term.
-The jumbo wing market was up this week, with both fresh and further processors demand improving at a steady pace.
-This will continue as wing promotions and frozen inventories are increased for the fall season.
-We can expect this market to trend flat to upward in the near term.
+The small wing market was down this week, with processors struggling to find homes.
+We should expect this market to trend flat to downward in the near term.
+The jumbo wing market was flat this week, with excess product available at prices starting to fall below industry averages.
+We can expect this market to trend flat to downward in the near term also.
+As we approach the official beginning of football season in early September, we should see seasonal market increases occur.

 BONELESS, SKINLESS THIGHS